trenskow/Slaminate/README.md

 	myAnimation.and(slamniate(...))
 	myAnimation.then(slamniate(...))

-The above code makes the first two `slaminate` animations go together by `add`ing them - then the third in animated.
+The above code makes the first two `slaminate` animations go together by `add`ing them - then the third is animated.
 Completion handlers are available at all three steps!

 #### Advanced Animations